Student Affairs Graduate Internships

 Student Affairs Interns play an important role in carrying out the mission of fostering learning in development by working collaboratively with other interns, students, professional staff, faculty members, and administrators.
 Three Student Affairs Internships are available which provide current graduate students the opportunity to explore several Student Affairs functional areas while working with Orientation, Transition, and Retention programs.
 Each intern works as part of the Office of Campus Engagement (OCE) team, sits on the Orientation work group, Supervises and provides guidance to Orientation staff members, Coordinates Orientation Leader (OL) training, Supports several major OCE events, Plans and facilitates one workshop during Summer Orientation, and manages one major function of New Student Orientation (NSO), including:

-- Student Organization Recruitment - Work with NSFP to manage the Student Organization Fair and evening social activities session of Summer Orientation.
-Work with the Office of Fraternity and Sorority Life (FSL) to plan and facilitate the training and advising of FSL Ambassadors, Panhellenic Recruitment Counselors, and other student organization officers providing them with recruitment advising and support.
+- Orientation Programs and Student Recruitment: Work with the Office of New Student and Family Programs (NSFP) to manage the Orientation registration and check-in processes, including collaboration with various campus offices to prepare for new students and families to arrive on campus for Orientation.
+Work with the Office of New Student and Family Programs (NSFP) to manage the Student Organization Fair and Dragons After Dark events during Summer Orientation.
+Work with the Office of Fraternity and Sorority Life (FSL) to plan and facilitate the training and advising of FSL Ambassadors, Panhellenic Council Recruitment Counselors, and other student organization officers providing them with recruitment advising and support.
+Coordinate Welcome Week and Family Weekend Logistics with a team of Welcome Advisory Board members.
+Supervise and advise co-op and student coordinators in various tasks.

 Professional Development Opportunities